Skip to main content

 • Automated Scripts: Consider writing simple batch or shell scripts to start all instances at once, reducing manual work.

 • Centralized Monitoring: Use external tools or dashboards to monitor the performance and status of all running instances in one place.
-This simplifies management and helps in identifying issues quickly.
+This simplifies management and helps identify issues quickly.

-• Server Deployment: For more advanced users, you might consider deploying Gunbot instances on remote servers, closer to the exchange servers.
+• Server Deployment: For more advanced users, consider deploying Gunbot instances on remote servers closer to the exchange servers.
 This can help reduce latency, which is especially useful for high-frequency trading strategies.

-By following these steps and tips, you can efficiently manage multiple Gunbot instances, each tailored to your specific trading strategies and goals.
-Happy trading!
+By following these steps and tips, you can manage multiple Gunbot instances, each tailored to your specific trading strategies and goals.

 Bonus Feature: Gunbot Monitor

 Managing multiple Gunbot instances?
-While the built-in interface offers everything you need, Gunbot Monitor takes multi-bot management to the next level.
+While the built-in interface offers everything you need, Gunbot Monitor adds centralized management.
 It lets you oversee all your running bots from a single dashboard, making it easier to track performance and control settings remotely.
-It's an extra designed for power users!
+It's an extra designed for power users.
 Learn more about Gunbot Monitor